bv2/DataAnalysis4LifeSciencesHD/README.md

 - how the Slack channel should be used
 - the criteria for course evaluation

-## Course Slack channel
-All discussions, announcemnet and Q&A sessions of the course will be communicaed via a [Slack](https://slack.com) channel.
-This is also a place to discuss and exchange among participants.
-In case you are not yet in the Slack channel, please write an e-mail to Britta Velten `b.velten@dkfz-heidelberg.de`.

 ## Exercises and course evaluation
 Each day contains one or multiple exercise sheets that cover the material of the day.
 To pass the course, solutions to *at least one exercise sheet per day* should be handed in.
-For this, please upload the .html reports containing your solutions to a personal slack conversation with Britta Velten.
+For this, please upload the .Rmd file(s) and .html report(s) containing your solutions to a [personal slack conversation with Britta Velten](https://dataanalysis4-xqg7747.slack.com/archives/D012Q4UHDGV).
 (The .html file can be generated using RMarkdown as explained on Day 1).
-Solutions of the exercises will be made available on the morning of following day.
+Solutions of the exercises will be made available on the following day.
 Hand-ins of exercises afterwards will no longer be accepted.

 The last day will not cover any new material but give you time to work on a personal data analysis project (announced on the evening of Thursday June 4).
 This project should be handed in by Friday evening (June 5) as a html report and will be graded.